lanl-aea/waves/docs/tutorial_mesh_convergence.rst

       :emphasize-lines: 13-22

 The highlighted code above demonstrated the usage of the ``post_processing.py`` script to generate a second plot.
-The first plot, as demonstrated in :ref:`tutorial_post_processing_waves`, is a simple stress-strain comparison for each parameter set.
+The first plot, as demonstrated in :ref:`tutorial_post_processing`, is a simple stress-strain comparison for each parameter set.
 The highlighted code is used to generate a plot of global mesh size versus the stress in the model at the end of the simulation.
 As the global mesh size decreases, the final stress should start to converge to a common value.